Felix Mendelssohn: Style

 Schumann wrote of Mendelssohn that he was "the Mozart of the nineteenth century, the most brilliant musician, the one who most clearly sees through the contradictions of the age and for the first time reconciles them."
 This appreciation brings to the fore two features that characterized Mendelssohn's compositions and his compositional process.
 First, that his inspiration for musical style was rooted in his technical mastery and his interpretation of the style of previous masters, although he certainly recognized and developed the strains of early Romanticism in the music of Beethoven and Weber.
 The historian James Garratt writes that from his early career, "the view emerged that Mendelssohn's engagement with early music was a defining aspect of his creativity."
 This approach was recognized by Mendelssohn himself, who wrote that, in his meetings with Goethe, he gave the poet "historical exhibitions" at the keyboard; "every morning, for about an hour, I have to play a variety of works by great composers in chronological order, and must explain to him how they contributed to the advance of music."
 Secondly, it highlights that Mendelssohn was more concerned to reinvigorate the musical legacy which he inherited, rather than to replace it with new forms and styles, or with the use of more exotic orchestration.
 In these ways he differed significantly from many of his contemporaries in the early Romantic period, such as Wagner, Berlioz and Franz Liszt.
 Whilst Mendelssohn admired Liszt's virtuosity at the keyboard, he found his music jejune.
-Berlioz said of Mendelssohn that he had "perhaps studied the music of the dead too closely."
+Although very close friends, Berlioz said of Mendelssohn that he had "perhaps studied the music of the dead too closely."